l033er/l033er/README.md

 <div align="center">
     <h2>Short Biography</h2>
     <p>
-        My main programming language is Python, which I use to automate various processes, create scripts and bots.
+        <code>My main programming language is Python, which I use to automate various processes,
+							create scripts and bots. </code>
     </p>
     <p>
         I'm l033er Developer, immersed in programming for more than 4 years now.